wsxyeah/excel_to_sql/README.md

 - Every sheet should correspond to one table in your database
 - The first row of one sheet should be the colum names of the table
 - You should set the excel data type to 'TEXT'
+- Add '.NaN' suffix for the column name if one column is not a number

 ## Example
 See `example.xls`